1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 In summary: all popular music is, at this point, electronic music, therefore the distinction is meaningless when applied in this manner.

 So, definition #2 still has a bit of life in it, if only in the sense that the music in this zone is compositionally-weirder than that of definition #1.
-For example, the last few squiggle behemoths that Autechre have put out are pretty fuckin’ electronic, in a way utterly divorced from both whatever Diplo’s up to and from whatever once-obscure 1980s music ex-US-midwestern-noise-scene dark bros are trying to “revive” so they can keep the withdrawals at bay.
+For example, the last few squiggle behemoths that Autechre have put out are pretty fuckin’ electronic, in a way utterly divorced from both whatever Diplo’s up to and from whatever once-obscure 1980s music ex-noise-scene dark bros are trying to “revive” so they can keep the withdrawals at bay.
 That said, even if the structure and implications of contemporary bleep-bloops are convincingly-distinct from mid-20th-century popular songwriting styles, I’m still not sure “electronic music” is the best phrase to use when talking about them, if for no other reason than that that term has been applied to so many different things at this point that no one’s gonna know what you actually mean by it until they hear the music.
 This is where I offer the unreasonable solution of being simultaneously more-and-less specific: if you’re making ambient music, does it matter if it’s electronic?
-Probably not (though “ambient” is itself a silly term these days).
+Probably not (though “ambient” is itself a bit of a silly term these days).
 Noise music - is the electronic-ness essential?
-I don’t think so.
+I don’t think so, and I’ve got Keiji Haino to back me up.
 Experimental/drone/industrial/etc. - gotta be electronic?
-Nah, not buying it.
-I think it’s more useful to just say “it’s ambient music” whether you mean Erik Satie, Stars of the Lid or Biosphere.
+Nah, not buying it - Current 93 hasn’t been “electronic” in decades and they’re more enmeshed in industrial heritage than anyone.
+Rather than aligning things around “electronicness”, I think it’s more useful to just say “it’s ambient music” whether you mean Erik Satie, Stars of the Lid or Biosphere.
 Coil Presents Time Machines or LaMonte Young, it’s drone either way.
-Early Merzbow, late Merzbow, the operative quality is Merzbow, not if he’s got a computer or contact mic’d sheet metal.
+Early Merzbow, late Merzbow, the operative quality is Merzbow, not whether he’s got a computer or contact mic’d sheet metal.
 Categorize generally, and then just talk about the specific thing in question.